ermish/shuji/README.md

 }
 ```

-If you set `useReactHelmet=false` enabling the reactHead format, it will output your front-matter using a react context like this:
+If you set `frontMatterMode='reactHead'` enabling the reactHead format, it will output your front-matter using a react context like this:

 ```js
 import { ReactHeadContext } from 'reactHead'